wouterhq42/q42.nl/README.md

 Visit http://win.meteor.com/ for instructions on how to get Meteor running on Windows.

-### Add a tumblr API key
+### Add settings you need

 Create a `settings.json` file in the private folder containing the correct Tumblr key:

   {
-	        "TUMBLR_KEY": "my_tumblr_key"
+    "TUMBLR_KEY": "myTumblrKey",
+		"KADIRA_ACCOUNT_ID": "myKadiraId",
+		"KADIRA_ACCOUNT_KEY": "myKadiraKey"
   }

-This is required for the blog to not explode (even though you won't actually be able to see any posts without our real API key).
+The Tumblr key is required for the blog to not explode (even though you won't actually be able to see any posts without our real API key).
+If you misconfigure Kadira, you'll just get console errors.

 ### Set up the Slack chat integration